Compare School Options

 Choose your area of study

-Master’s degrees in mechanical engineering typically fall under a Master of Engineering in Mechanical Engineering degree.
-However, some schools provide a Master of Science in Mechanical Engineering.
+Master’s degrees in mechanical engineering are typically offered as a Master of Engineering (MEng) in mechanical engineering.
+However, some schools provide a Master of Science (MS) in mechanical engineering.
 While the programs share similar topics, the former emphasizes more practical industry applications while the latter is more research-focused.

 Research schools and programs

-Beyond accreditation, online students should seek answers to the following program questions:
+Beyond accreditation, online students should seek answers to the following questions:

 • Will you have access to tutoring, mental health services, career counseling, library resources, technical support, and other student-related services?